Red alert for Swiss industry: This double blow forces companies to flee ### Trump's 39% tariff hammer: The dramatic consequences for Swiss jobs and the business location ### The perfect storm: How the strong franc and US tariffs are breaking the backbone of the Swiss economy ### "Dangerous downward

 More about it here:

-Economic Puzzle Switzerland: How Industry Defies Global Challenges
+The Swiss Economic Puzzle: How Industry Defies Global Challenges

-The current crisis in the Swiss tech industry is being exacerbated by several structural factors.
-A key problem is the ongoing recession in key European sales markets.
-The Purchasing Managers' Index for manufacturing remains at a very low level in European markets, significantly reducing demand for machinery and equipment in these countries.
+The current crisis in the Swiss tech industry is exacerbated by several structural factors.
+A key problem is the ongoing recession in important European sales markets.
+The Purchasing Managers' Index for the manufacturing sector remains at a very low level in European markets, which significantly reduces demand for machinery and equipment in these countries.

-Geopolitical tensions and the increasing politicization of trade are causing additional concerns for the export-oriented industry.
-Martin Hirzel, President of Swissmem, sees the formation of blocs and the introduction of different technology worlds as a threat to the mutual recognition of industrial standards.
+Geopolitical tensions and the increasing politicization of trade are causing additional concern for the export-oriented industry.
+Martin Hirzel, President of Swissmem, sees the formation of blocs and the introduction of different technological systems as a threat to the mutual recognition of industrial standards.
 This could severely complicate imports and deliveries and represent a worst-case scenario for the industry.

-Another structural problem is the strong dependence on a small number of markets and the high export ratio of 78 percent.
+Another structural problem is the strong dependence on a few markets and the high export ratio of 78 percent.
 This concentration makes the industry particularly vulnerable to external shocks such as trade conflicts or currency fluctuations.
-The strength of the Swiss franc has already eroded margins in the past, as companies had to lower their selling prices to remain internationally competitive.
+The strength of the Swiss franc has already led to a erosion of margins in the past, as companies have had to lower their selling prices to remain internationally competitive.

 What long-term effects can be expected?

-The long-term effects of the current crisis could permanently change the structure of the Swiss tech industry.
-Swissmem expects an accelerated decline in incoming orders in the coming months.
-Stefan Brupbacher warns of a "dangerous downward spiral" whose pull will be further amplified by the US tariffs.
+The long-term effects of the current crisis could permanently alter the structure of the Swiss tech industry.
+Swissmem anticipates an accelerated decline in orders in the coming months.
+Stefan Brupbacher warns of a “dangerous downward spiral,” the pull of which is further intensified by the US tariffs.

-The planned relocation of production could lead to a permanent loss of jobs and know-how in Switzerland.
-If one-third of the companies actually relocate operations to the EU, this would not only reduce direct employment in the sector but also affect upstream and downstream industries.
+The planned production relocations could lead to a permanent loss of jobs and expertise in Switzerland.
+If a third of the companies actually relocate their business activities to the EU, this would not only reduce direct employment in the sector, but also affect upstream and downstream industries.

-The change in global production structures could also weaken Switzerland's position as a center of innovation.
-If production and development are geographically separated, there is a risk that research and development activities will also be relocated abroad in the long term.
-This would challenge Switzerland's role as a leading technology center.
+The changing global production structures could also weaken Switzerland's position as an innovation hub.
+If production and development become geographically separated, there is a risk that research and development activities will also be relocated abroad in the long term.
+This would challenge Switzerland's role as a leading technology location.

 However, the crisis could also lead to positive structural adjustments.
-Companies that successfully diversify and enter new markets could emerge stronger from the crisis.
+Companies that successfully diversify and tap into new markets could emerge stronger from the crisis.
 The new free trade agreement with India, for example, offers opportunities for the Swiss tech industry.

 How is politics responding to the challenges facing the industry?

-The political responses to the tech industry crisis are complex.
-Since the US tariffs came into effect, the government and authorities have been working with the private sector to secure new concessions from Switzerland.
-The goal is to persuade the US administration to lower the tariff rate and reduce the massive discrimination against EU companies.
+The political reactions to the tech industry crisis are multifaceted.
+Since the US tariffs came into effect, the Swiss government and authorities have been working with the private sector on new concessions.
+The goal is to persuade the US administration to lower the tariff rate and reduce the significant disadvantage compared to EU companies.

-Swissmem is calling on politicians to take concrete measures to support the export-oriented economy.
-This includes the rapid ratification of the free trade agreement with India and the swift conclusion of negotiations with the Mercosur states and the EU for Bilateral Agreements III.
-Last but not least, Switzerland should resume talks on a free trade agreement with the United States.
+Swissmem is calling on policymakers to take concrete measures to support the export-oriented economy.
+This includes the swift ratification of the free trade agreement with India and the rapid conclusion of negotiations with the Mercosur countries and the EU for the Bilateral Agreements III.
+Last but not least, Switzerland should resume talks on a free trade agreement with the USA.

-The challenge for policymakers is to reduce the tariff burden in the short term, while improving the framework conditions for the export industry in the long term.
-This requires a skillful balance between economic concessions and maintaining Swiss sovereignty in trade policy matters.
+The challenge for policymakers is to reduce tariffs in the short term while simultaneously improving the framework for export-oriented businesses in the long term.
+This requires a skillful balance between economic concessions and preserving Swiss sovereignty in trade policy matters.

-Another important aspect is strengthening domestic competitiveness.
+Strengthening domestic competitiveness is also an important aspect.
 Martin Hirzel emphasizes the need for consistent investment in research, development, and new technologies.
-Policymakers can support this through appropriate funding programs and favorable framework conditions for innovation.
+Policymakers can support this through appropriate funding programs and favorable conditions for innovation.

 What role does vocational training play in the current situation?

-Vocational training occupies a special position in the current crisis.
-The MEM industry offers around 20,000 apprenticeships in Switzerland, making it a key pillar of the dual education system.
-The majority of employees in these companies learned the trade through apprenticeships and, thanks to their experience and continuing education, are central pillars of society.
+Vocational training plays a special role in the current crisis.
+The MEM (mechanical, electrical, and metalworking) industry offers around 20,000 apprenticeships in Switzerland, making it a key pillar of the dual education system.
+The majority of employees in these companies have learned their trade through vocational training and, thanks to experience and continuing education, form essential pillars of society.

-Stefan Brupbacher emphasizes the special importance of vocational training for the country's success and stability.
-Highly qualified specialists from dual training programs are a key competitive advantage for Swiss industry and enable companies to specialize in high-quality products and processes.
+Stefan Brupbacher emphasizes the particular importance of vocational training for the success and stability of the country.
+The highly qualified specialists from the dual training system are a key competitive advantage for Swiss industry and enable companies to specialize in high-quality products and processes.

-However, the planned relocation of production could put pressure on the proven vocational training system.
-If companies relocate their production abroad, the number of apprenticeships available in Switzerland will also decrease.
-This could lead to a shortage of skilled workers in the long term and weaken the innovative strength of Swiss industry.
+However, the planned production relocations could put the proven vocational training system under pressure.
+If companies move their production abroad, the number of apprenticeships available in Switzerland will also decrease.
+This could lead to a shortage of skilled workers in the long term and weaken the innovative capacity of Swiss industry.

-Swissmem therefore continues to invest heavily in future-oriented training for young people and in continuing education.
-The goal is to train committed professionals at all levels, even in difficult times, and thus contribute to an innovative, internationally competitive workplace.
+Swissmem therefore continues to invest heavily in future-oriented training and further education for young people.
+The aim is to train dedicated professionals at all levels, even in challenging times, and thus contribute to an innovative, internationally competitive industrial location.

 What opportunities arise despite the current challenges?

 Despite the challenging situation, there are also positive developments and opportunities for the Swiss tech industry.
-The sector enjoys a strong position in niche markets and highly specialized applications.
-Many of Swissmem's 1,350 member companies are global technological leaders in their fields, enabling them to maintain their position even in challenging times.
+The sector holds a strong position in niche markets and highly specialized applications.
+Many of Swissmem's 1,350 member companies are global technology leaders in their respective fields and are therefore able to maintain their position even in difficult times.

 Market diversification offers new opportunities.
-The free trade agreement with India opens up access to one of the world's largest and most dynamic markets.
-India is one of the countries from which Swiss export companies expect growth impulses.
-Advancing industrialization and the growing demand for high-quality machinery and equipment offer considerable potential.
+The free trade agreement with India provides access to one of the world's largest and most dynamic markets.
+India is among the countries from which Swiss export companies expect growth impetus.
+The ongoing industrialization and the increasing demand for high-quality machinery and equipment offer considerable potential.

 The challenges of climate change and the energy transition are creating new demand for innovative solutions.
-Swiss companies are developing technologies for problems such as energy generation, energy efficiency, and environmental protection.
+Swiss companies are developing technologies to address problems such as energy generation, energy efficiency, and environmental protection.
 These future markets offer opportunities for growth, regardless of current trade policy disruptions.

-Digitalization and automation are opening up new business areas.
-Swiss companies have traditionally been strong in precision engineering and can transfer these competencies to new application areas such as robotics, artificial intelligence, and Industry 4.0.
+Digitalization and automation are opening up new business opportunities.
+Swiss companies are traditionally strong in precision engineering and can transfer these skills to new fields of application such as robotics, artificial intelligence, and Industry 4.0.

 Experts' assessments of the medium- and long-term prospects for the Swiss tech industry are mixed.
-Stefan Brupbacher sees a possible turnaround for 2025, with 32 percent of companies anticipating increasing orders from abroad.
-This cautiously optimistic assessment is based on hopes for a stabilization of international markets and an easing of trade tensions.
+Stefan Brupbacher sees a possible turnaround in 2025, with 32 percent of companies expecting an increase in orders from abroad.
+This cautiously optimistic assessment is based on the hope for a stabilization of international markets and a relaxation of trade tensions.

 Martin Hirzel emphasizes the need to look ahead and consistently invest in research, development, and new technologies.
-He sees the current situation as a challenge, especially for small and medium-sized enterprises, but also recognizes the opportunities presented by the shift in mobility and new technologies.
+He sees the current situation as a challenge, especially for small and medium-sized enterprises, but also recognizes the opportunities arising from the changing landscape of mobility and new technologies.

-BAK Economics' forecasts for the MEM industry are cautiously positive.
+BAK Economics' forecasts for the MEM (mechanical, electrical, and metalworking) industries are cautiously optimistic.
 Value added growth of 0.7 percent and employment growth of 0.4 percent are expected for 2025.
-Similar figures are forecast for 2026.
-The main drivers of this development are the electronics, optics, and watchmaking sectors, which are particularly in need of workers.
+Similar figures are projected for 2026.
+The main drivers of this development are the electronics, optics, and watchmaking sectors, which are particularly in demand for skilled workers.

-However, due to the ongoing weakness in the manufacturing sector, employment is expected to remain at the same level in 2026.
-Unemployment, which will rise slightly over the next two years, will also affect the MEM industry.
+However, due to the ongoing weakness in the industrial sector, employment is expected to remain stable in 2026.
+Unemployment, which is projected to rise slightly over the next two years, will also affect the MEM (mechanical, electrical, and metalworking) industries.
 This indicates that the sector's recovery will take time and may involve structural adjustments.

-The long-term prospects depend largely on how successfully companies diversify their markets and develop new business models.
-The traditional strengths of Swiss industry – high levels of innovation, precision, and quality – will remain important competitive advantages in the future.
-The key will be to apply these strengths to the challenges of digital transformation and sustainable business practices.
+Long-term prospects depend significantly on how successful companies are in diversifying their markets and developing new business models.
+The traditional strengths of Swiss industry – high innovation, precision, and quality – will remain important competitive advantages in the future.
+The key will be applying these strengths to the challenges of digital transformation and sustainable business practices.

 We are there for you - advice - planning - implementation - project management